Ram-N/Genuary_2021/docs/index.md

 ### Prompt: Circles Only
 ![with size](https://raw.githubusercontent.com/Ram-N/Genuary_2021/main/Jan16_Circles_Only/images/keep0.png?s=400)

+**Description** The core idea was to suggest squares, but by rendering only circles.
+So I ended up using a circle-packing algorithm.
+The only twist is that each circle (big or small) has to stay well within the bounding box, which are the squares.

 *****

 ## Jan 15: Rules by Someone Else [Code](https://github.com/Ram-N/Genuary_2021/tree/main/Jan15_Rules_By_Someone_Else)
 ### Prompt: Let someone else decide the general rules of your piece.
 ![with size](https://raw.githubusercontent.com/Ram-N/Genuary_2021/main/Jan15_Rules_By_Someone_Else/images/keep0.png?s=400)

+**Description** Followed the rules of a "Mayan Color Square" laid out by Alfred Jensen.
+In a 11x11 grid, Jensen has laid out some rules for colors to follow.
+21 different colors are used here, in two palettes of 10 colors each --
+10 Hot colors and 10 cold colors.
+Drawn over a force field.

 *****